Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Experimental Evaluation

-Figure~\ref{fig:overall_improvement} presents the overall reduction in write bandwidth and storage capacity, when combining both quantization and incremental checkpointing, and using the thresholds from section~\ref{sec:dynamic_selection} for selecting the quantization bit-width.
+Figure~\ref{fig:overall_improvement} presents the overall reduction in write bandwidth and storage capacity, when combining both quantization and incremental checkpointing (intermittent baseline policy), and using the thresholds from section~\ref{sec:dynamic_selection} for selecting the quantization bit-width.
 When a training job is expected to resume from checkpoint no more than one time, \name reduces the average consumed write bandwidth and maximum storage capacity by 17$\times$ and 8$\times$, respectively.
-Even in the very rare case of more than 20 failures, \name reduces the average bandwidth by 6$\times$ and the maximum storage capacity by 2.5$\times$.
+Even in the not so common case of more than 20 failures, \name reduces the average bandwidth by 6$\times$ and the maximum storage capacity by 2.5$\times$.
 Note that these savings are not linearly proportional to the chosen quantization bit-width due to the metadata structure.
 That structure includes the incremental checkpoint index and quantization parameters.
 Metadata structure can be further optimized in future work.